Dogs Eating Dogs: Composition

+Gregory Heaney of AllMusic said that the EP, like Neighborhoods, explores "a more expansive prog-punk sound", similar to Hoppus and Barker's aforementioned side project +44.
+DeLonge described the EP's overall sound as a "progressive punk" style, blending prog-rock and punk and in a way that he described as contemporary.
 The EP's opening track, "When I Was Young", revisits childhood from an adult viewpoint.
 Spin described the track as "cynical but sentimental", comparing the opening pipe organ to Arcade Fire.
 The title track is led by Hoppus and has been compared to Hoppus and Barker's previous side project, +44, and the band Alkaline Trio.
 Alternative Press referred to it as the "angriest, most aggressive song" on the EP.
 "Disaster" opens with "manipulated radio frequencies and anthemic marching drum hits" that recalls DeLonge's band Angels & Airwaves.
 "Boxing Day", originally titled "The Day After Christmas", began as an acoustic folk number before Barker added an electronic drum kit, creating what Hoppus described as a "real kind of indie, strange, cool vibe to it."
-A week prior to the EP's release, the song "Boxing Day" was streamed through Alternative Press.
 The fifth and final track, "Pretty Little Girl", was originally titled "I Got My Eye on You" and was written by DeLonge for his wife.
 It features a guest appearance from rapper Yelawolf.
+Barker was working with the rapper at the time for a collaborative project called Psycho White and pushed for his inclusion on the track.
 The track carries a new wave influence and synthesizers are most prominent in the mix.
+An alternate version of the song without the guest artist was also considered, but during the final stages of production the band and team gravitated toward the version featuring the rapper.

-Gregory Heaney of AllMusic said that the EP, like Neighborhoods, explores "a more expansive prog-punk sound", similar to Hoppus and Barker's aforementioned side project +44.
+Holmes said from a production standpoint the band strived to give instruments more space in the mix, after they viewed Neighborhoods as having too many competing elements.
+From an engineering perspective, Holmes strived to carefully reproduce signature drum and vocal textures from the band's classic period, while tailoring instrument setups for each song section.